-Republic of Korea is one of the main Russian partners in Asia-Pacific and regularly claims that is ready to expand trade and investment cooperation with Russia.
-Korea stabily demonstrates a solid demand for agriculture that makes it especially attractive for Russian exporters.
+Rep. of Korea is one of the main Russian partners in Asia-Pacific and regularly claims that is ready to expand trade and investment cooperation with Russia.
+Rep. of Korea demonstrates a solid demand for agriculture which makes it especially attractive for Russian exporters.